WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 ### Behavior with modules

+**Warning:** Modules support is considered experimental at this time.

-This section describes the behavior of this package to bundle ECMAScript modules and generate asset files suitable for use with the WordPress Module API.
+This section describes the behavior of this package to bundle ECMAScript modules and generate asset files suitable for use with the WordPress Modules API.

 Some of this plugin's options change, and webpack requires configuration to output modules.
 Refer to [webpack's documentation](https://webpack.js.org/configuration/output/#outputmodule) for up-to-date details.